 Dr Reisman is a rare doctor who has the gift of curiosity.
 After a lifetime (since age 10) of chest pain and 20 years of being told I was simply suffering from anxiety, Dr Reisman was curious enough about my significant cardiac phenomena that he ran tests I had never had before.
 He found a serious congenital problem that had been passed over on several occasions.
 Though the problem can’t be fixed, Dr Reisman healed a lifetime of feeling diminished, disrespected and disregarded.
 When asked why he decided to run these tests when no one else would, he looked at me and replied, “Because I believed you.”
 There is nothing left to say. ~ Google

 Doctor’s Note: If you are pregnant, breastfeeding, have asthma or chronic obstructive pulmonary disease (COPD), or are taking theophylline or caffeine-containing drugs, you must talk to the cardiologist before the test.
 DO NOT eat or drink 6 hours before the test except for plain drinking water: You may drink water anytime.
 No food or drink with caffeine for 24 hours before the test: No coffee, tea, sodas with caffeine, or chocolate.

-- Your stress test will take place at the New York Cardiac Diagnostic Center.
+Your stress test can take place at the New York Cardiac Diagnostic Center or find cardiology nearby.
 The stress test is conducted by the NYC cardiac specialist Dr. Steven Reisman.

 - An IV will be placed into a vein in your arm or hand and a small amount of radioactive tracer will be injected into the IV during the procedure.
 The tracer is not a dye or contrast.
 After the tracer is injected, you will wait about 30 minutes before the first set of “resting” images are taken.